 The results will be used to help prioritize actions that could be implemented by the partners in the West Maui Watershed Plan and/or the community.
 The larger West Maui Watershed Plan will incorporate the Wahikuli-Honokowai WMP and expand on it in geographic scope and detail, including addressing priority data gaps identified in the WMP.

 For more information: Wahikuli-Honokowai Watershed Management Plan

 The West Maui Coastal Use Mapping Project is designed to fill a critical information gap in ocean management by mapping significant human uses of the nearshore ocean area in the Honolua – Wahikuli region.
 The goal is to gain a better understanding of the spatial range and intensity of key human activities and use-types in this region in order to better inform resource management.
 A participatory mapping workshop was held in August 2011 with local resource users, scientists, and stakeholders.
 Final data from the workshop, a mapbook and an online map provide information to inform local management processes including, the Kahekili CAP and the West Maui Watershed Plan.
-An online interactive mapping tool of the results will be launched in the State’s Office of Planning website in the fall of 2012.
+An online interactive mapping tool of the results launched in the State’s Office of Planning website in the fall of 2012.

 Mapbook: West Maui Coastal Uses Mapbook (pdf)